nachtm/HighDimensionalClustering/README.md

 To build our project and run its tests, run `./gradlew build`.

-To run an arbitrary class within our project (with runtime dependencies in scope), run `./run CLASS ARGS...` or `python3 run.py CLASS ARGS`.
+To run an arbitrary class within our project (with runtime dependencies in scope), run `./run CLASS ARGS...` or `python3 run.py CLASS ARGS...`.

 If you are assessing this project, you will probably just want to run the visualizer.
 This can be done with `./gradlew vis`.